Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 These guys were chasing down criminals who were committing child sexual exploitation crimes.

-And we're gonna talk about domestic violent extremism so Joe Biden can go to Independent Hall and give this ludicrous speech on the direction that the country is and calling 80 million Americans domestic violent extremists, and to have his cabinet come out and say that whites white extremism and white supremacy is the number one national security threat.
+And we're going to talk about domestic violent extremism so Joe Biden can go to Independent Hall and give this ludicrous speech on the direction that the country is and calling 80 million Americans domestic violent extremists and to have his cabinet come out and say that white extremism and white supremacy is the number one national security threat.

 No, it's not.

-And thankfully, the great uh organizations like Epoch were able to not chip away at it.
+And thankfully, the great organizations like EPOC were able to not chip away at it.

 They want it blown up.